-Hominy (also known as "hulled corn" in some traditional Native cooking), a dish attributed to classic Southern American cuisine, is actually an original food of the Native Peoples of the Woodlands region.
+Hominy, a dish attributed to classic Southern American cuisine, is actually an original food of the Native Peoples of the Woodlands region.
 The word hominy is derived from the Virginia Indian term "rockahominy” possibly referring to corn or parched corn meal.
 It was shortened to "hominy," creating the popular term we use today.
-Hominy, or hulled corn, is corn treated with alkali, traditionally made of ash.
-Native Peoples used lye made of ash water to soften or burn the hulls of corn kernels.
+Hominy, or hulled corn, is corn treated with alkali.
+Here in Eastern North America, that alkali solution was (is) traditionally made of hardwood ash.
+Indigenous Peoples used lye made of ash water to soften or "burn" the hulls of corn kernels.
 This treatment is known as nixtamalization.
-Some folks carry on the tradition of hominy-making with wood ash lye, and in recent years the practice has only grown (reestablished) among Native communities, especially those of the Great Lakes region (thanks to more foodways gatherings and renewed food sovereignty movements).
-Hominy will always have a place with The Peoples who created her.
-But please note, the convenient hominy you find on shelves in groceries (canned whole, packaged as "grits" or sold as dry meal), commercial food producers actually use sodium hydroxide and other types of lye chemicals in place of ash alkali, and calcium oxide (quicklime) in Mexican hominy and tortilla cornmeal.
+Today most large food producers use sodium hydroxide and other types of lye chemicals in place of ash alkali, and calcium oxide (quicklime) in Mexican-style hominy and tortilla cornmeal... though some Eastern Native cooks and community food producers still make hulled corn/hominy the old way, with ash lye.

 ---------------